snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 Remark: Use the user/pwd and IP address assigned to you

 - Get the token from the `command-line` screen using this URL `https://HETZNER_IP_ADDRESS:8443/console/command-line`
-- Next, execute this command within your terminal to access to the cluster using your `oc` client tool
+- Next, execute this command within your terminal to access to the cluster using your `oc` client tool (making sure you substitute the token with one from the previous step)

 ```bash
 oc login https://HETZNER_IP_ADDRESS:8443 --token=3WiSqc3JyW5dkJ5izQvOBVFK-njXTTnpse8ruLiYaoQ